Abdal192003/CodSoft/README.md

 # CodSoft
 Internship tasks source code

-NOTE-These apps are not responsive it will work on desktop screen.
+NOTE-These apps are not responsive it will only work on desktop screen.